-Ours is not the first age where significant differences in practice have emerged.

-Sadducees ate in any Jewish home.
-A Pharisee would eat only at the table of another Pharisee.

-Rabbinic Jews would not eat meat slaughtered by a Hassidic butcher.
-For a thousand years polygamy was permitted in many Sephardic communities and prohibited among Ashkenazim.
-It's not an either all the mitzvot ar no mitzvot situation.
-There have been numerous redefinitions of the norms.
-The river runs an.

-In my city there is a conference which includes the president and rabbi of each synagogue.
-Our shared concerns range from support for religious education and the extension of services to the institutionalized and the aged to the integration of Russian Jewish immigrants, state laws about Sunday closing, and prayer in the public schools.
-Our judgments are not always identical on an issue like Federal aid to parochial schools; but the sense of community is strong and there is more which binds than separates us.
+Ours is not the first age where there are significant differences in practice.
+Sadducees ate with any other Jews.
+A Pharisee would eat only at the table of another Fharisee.
+It's not an either orthodoxy or no practice fituation.
+There is a Jewish way.
+All Jews observe the same set of holidays.
+Whether you play tennis after services or study , every synagogue has Sabbath services.
+Among the orthodox only men say the Kaddish, among the nonorthodox everyone in the immediate family; the point is that our memorial customs are structurally the same.
+A number of factors besides practice holds Jews together.
+First, and foremost, a shared history and destiny.
+No one asked those who were marched into Auschwitz whether they were reform, conservative, or orthodox.
+Jews of all persuasions are citizens of Israel and contribute to the agencies of our diaspore communities.
 We are bound together by a shared calendar.
 The Sabbath comes at the same time each week for the pious and the secular citizen of Israel.
-All Jews accept the same dates for the High holidays and Pesah.
-There is a strong and regular pulse to Jewish life and even those who take the holy days as holidays respond in some degree to the special nature of the occasion.
+All Jews accept the same dates for the High Holidays and Pesah.
+There is a strong and regular culse to Jewish life and even those who take the holy days as holidays respond in some degree to the special nature of the occasion.
 I once saw a fascinating collection of Haggadahs prepared and mimeographed by various kibbutzim.
+Many made no mention of the God

-Many were simply collections of materials on freedom and liberation and made no mention of the God Who saves, but all were intended far Seder night and included the Seder's familiar matzah and the four cups.
+Who saves and were simply collections of materials on freedom and liberation, but they were intended for Seder night and included the matzah and the four cups.
+The thrust of the river's current is powerful.